Molina homers, Wainwright wins as Cards beat Dodgers 5-4

 Led by Wainwright and Molina once again, St. Louis stopped a four-game slide.
 Tyler O’Neill also connected for the Cardinals, and Edmundo Sosa had an RBI single.

+St. Louis is trying to move into position for an NL wild card.

+“I thought today was a must-win game,” Wainwright said.
+“I just felt we had to have it.
+We’ve got to get a split from them in my opinion.”

-The Dodgers dropped to two games back of NL West-leading San Francisco, which rallied for a 7-4 victory at Colorado.
+The Dodgers dropped two games back of NL West-leading San Francisco, which rallied for a 7-4 victory at Colorado.

 Wainwright (15-7) sailed into the ninth, but he was replaced by Giovanny Gallegos after Corey Seager’s RBI single got the Dodgers within two.
 Will Smith then hit a sacrifice fly before Gallegos struck out Chris Taylor for his fifth save.